pyscf/pyscf.github.io/source/user/eph.rst

 Filtering noisy frequencies
 ---------------------------

-Due to molecular geometry not fully relaxed or simply numerical noise, diagonalization of the mass-weighted hessian can potentially yield unphysical vibrational modes, eg, imaginary frequencies or non-vanishing frequencies which should be strictly zero.
-PySCF by default filters out modes below 80 cm-1 and remove imaginary modes.
+The diagonalization of the mass-weighted hessian can sometimes yield unphysical vibrational modes that correspond to imaginary frequencies or to non-zero frequencies which should strictly vanish.
+These unphysical modes may arise either from the use of not fully relaxed geometries, the use of insufficiently accurate density functional quadrature, or simply numerical noise.
+By default, modes below 80 cm-1 are filtered out in PySCF; note that this also includes any negative frequencies.

 One can specify a different cutoff frequency (in cm-1) when constructing the EPH object as follows::